GodisE/Project-1-game/README.md

     }
     render(The bulk of the code will exist in here... but i dont understand how yet)

--have a message that tells me i won/lost
+-As a user i want to have a message that tells me i won/lost

 1. in my html:
     <div id="msgBoard">
 2. in my js